6 QC k-mer and gene-set based methods

 Open the Html files and go through the graphs, discuss what you see.
 For a future reference, and to see more examples (good and bad data), please visit the FastQC website

 The next standard pre-processing step is to remove adapter, primer and other unwanted sequences from your reads.
 These sequence contents are side products of the next-generation sequencing technique, and as they are not coming from the template DNA, they can interfere from many downstream pipeline steps.
 One of the most commonly used tool for this purpose is cutadapt.
-Check the command line help for the application and run the filtering step on the raw sequencing data (please note, that you have to activate the metagenomics conda environment if it is not yet active).
+Check the command line help for the application and run the filtering step on the raw sequencing data.

 cutadapt -h